 Over 30 years ago, 77% of Minnesotans voted in favor of using Minnesota State Lottery funds to establish the Environment & Natural Resources Trust Fund (ENRTF).
-Since then, the trust has invested $700 million to help restore and protect the environment.
+Since then, the trust has invested over $900 million to help restore and protect the environment.
 Funding has played a vital role in preserving our parks and trails for future Minnesotans to enjoy.

 We are approaching the end of the constitutional dedication, which is set to expire in 2025.
 Minnesotans now have an opportunity to renew our commitment to this vital conservation funding while also improving the funding recommendation process to address new challenges like climate resiliency or ensuring equitable access to the outdoors.

 The first step toward reauthorization is for the state to pass legislation that would put the lottery dedication on the ballot in 2024.
 Bills gained traction in both the House and Senate during the 2022 session, but were not passed before the end of session deadline.
 Conservation Minnesota will work with our members and partners to advocate for this issue again during the 2023 session.

 Lottery Dedication is Important for Our Environment